How Successful Is Cellular Treatment and How Long Will It Last?

 Myth #3 – Insurance companies/plans (including Medicare) do not want this to be covered because of “deals” with pharmaceutical and medical device companies

 I predict otherwise, and maybe as soon as the next 3-5 years.

-The purpose of this guide is to bring you up to speed with the current state of the science with stem cell therapy, not float conspiracy theories about why these treatments seemingly are being held back from widespread adoption in the conventional medical system.
+The purpose of this guide is to bring you up to speed with the current state of the science with Cellular Treatment, not float conspiracy theories about why these treatments seemingly are being held back from widespread adoption in the conventional medical system.

 If we look at the current state of affairs being written about in scientific journals as well as lay publications, there is some positive movement in the right direction.
 What is going on right now at the state level in some states here in the U.S. is very encouraging.
-They are actively involved in implementation (not just regulation) of stem cell therapy and other Regenerative Medicine procedures at the government level.
+They are actively involved in implementation (not just regulation) of Cellular Treatment and other Integrative Orthopedics procedures at the government level.

 See the following headline from an article: